Reaffirmation (10-year review)

 - Develop a Quality Enhancement Plan (QEP), which serves as a long-term plan guiding the institution's quality improvement efforts in strategic areas identified by the institution's constituencies

-The university is currently in the process of compiling its fifth-year interim report, and preparing for its next 10-year reaffirmation in 2024.
+The university is currently in the process of preparing for its next 10-year reaffirmation in 2024.

 For more information, please see the SACSCOC website.